 Jaipur itself is a swirl of life and colour, and its numerous monuments and markets provide the focus for the rest of the day.
 You’ll begin at the famous City Palace complex, which includes the much photographed ‘Hawa Mahal’, or ‘Palace of Winds’, a five-storey façade of elaborately screened windows from where the women of the royal household used to watch processions in the streets below.

-Take an early morning flight to Mumbai and transfer to the hotel Trident Nariman Point or similar for an overnight stay.
+Take an early morning flight to Mumbai and transfer to The Leela Mumbai or similar for an overnight stay.
 This afternoon visit the Gateway of India.
 Drive past Mumbai High Court and the ornate Victoria Terminus.
 Drive along the Marine drive and visit the Hanging Gardens, offering a splendid view of the city.

 The logical place to start any round of Mumbai’s sights is the Gateway of India, the city’s own Arc de Triomphe.
 Designed in the hybrid, typically colonial ‘Indo-Sarcenic’ style, it was conceived as a ceremonial arrival point for royalty, viceroys and VIPs newly alighted at the nearby steamer jetty, though is today – ironically – best remembered for being where the last British troops garrisoned in the country slow-marched home to Blighty in 1947.
 The Taj Mahal Hotel still stands proudly nearby, as emblematic of the city now as it was in Victorian times.
 Wind up your tour with a drive around Back Bay to the Hanging Gardens of Malabar Hill for a splendid view over Marine Drive.

 Take a morning flight to Cochin.
-Transfer to Killians Boutique Hotel or similar for two nights.
-Later, visit the Dutch Palace, with its murals of the Ramayana, and the Jewish Synagogue (time permitting).
+Transfer to Fragrant Nature or similar for two nights.

-Your guided tour of the city’s chief landmarks will begin at the beautiful Dutch Palace in Matancherry, famed for its traditional Keralan murals, followed by a visit to the old Synagogue in nearby Jew Town.
+Your guided tour of the city’s chief landmarks takes in the beautiful Dutch Palace in Matancherry, famed for its traditional Keralan murals, followed by a visit to the old Synagogue in nearby Jew Town.
 This district holds several huge, and very well stocked, antiques emporia that are well worth a browse.
-Next, the group will be driven up to Fort Cochin for a sunset cruise around the harbour, where you’ll see the iconic Chinese fishing nets in action, along with a variety of craft, both large and small, from dugout fishing canoes to giant container ships.
+In the evening, the group will be driven up to Fort Cochin for a sunset cruise around the harbour, where you’ll see the iconic Chinese fishing nets in action, along with a variety of craft, both large and small, from dugout fishing canoes to giant container ships.

 Drive along meandering roads through lush, green countryside ascending into the ‘Western Ghats’ at Periyar (5 hours).
 Enjoy lunch at a rubber plantation.
 Stay at the Cardamom County Resort or similar for two nights.
 In the evening attend a Kathakali performance, a traditional dance drama in which the dancers wear elaborate costumes and make up.